oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

       ![](images/Task2-step6.jpg " ")

-7. Select **Use Common Location for PDB Datafiles** in the Storage page of the Create Pluggable Database Wizard.
+7. On the Storage Page , select **Use Common Location for PDB Datafiles**.

+    Storage type - Filesystem is autoselected.
+    Location - Autofilled with PDB name suffix

-    Enter **/tmp** in temporary working directory.
+    Enter **/tmp** in temporary working directory incase the field is not autofilled.

     Optionally, you can select the postscript as we did in the creation flow.